Tackling plastic pollution at its source

-We're ending plastic at its source: the corporations that produce it.
+Together let's take on plastic pollution at its source: the corporations that produce it.

-Walk into any supermarket and you’re confronted by the crinkly sound of plastic packaging.
+Walk into any supermarket and you’re confronted by the crinkly sound of single-use plastic packaging.
 Order a drink at a bar and it’ll come with a plastic straw.
 Get your lunch to-go and the cafe will include a plastic fork.
-Plastic is everywhere, and it’s scary.
+Plastic pollution is everywhere, and it’s scary.
 Why?
-Because plastic can take hundreds of years to break down, and it often ends up in the ocean.
+Because plastic waste can take hundreds of years to break down, and it often ends up in the ocean and turns into microplastics.

 Take action on plastic